knative/docs/docs/install/upgrade-installation.md

 Before upgrading, view the status of the pods for the namespaces you plan on upgrading.
 This allows you to compare the before and after state of your namespace.
-For example, if you are upgrading Knative Serving, Eventing, and the monitoring plug-in, enter the following commands to see the current state of each namespace:
+For example, if you are upgrading Knative Serving and Eventing, enter the following commands to see the current state of each namespace:

 ```bash